ReticulatedSpline/strlog/posts/2020-10-02/post.md

 # A Markdown test page

-Wow!
-Seems like routing works, as the URL has changed.
-Let's test out some markdown features...
+This blog engine supports a partial set of Markdown features, including titles, line breaks, bold text, italics, quotes, lists, and preformatted text.

-## h2 title
+## Titles
 ### h3 title
 #### h4 title
 ##### h5 title
 ###### h6 title

+---

+## Line Breaks
 Lets test out line breaks:

 This line should be visually separated!
 This line should not be.

+---

+## Bold Text
-Okay, now let's see if we can generate bold text, either with **asterisk notation** or __underscore notation__.
+Okay, now let's see if we can generate **bold text**.
 It should work even in the middle of a word: like**this**text!

+---

+## Italics
-Another markdown feature is italicized text, again both with *asterisks* or _underscore_ notation, and in the middle of word: like*this*text!
+*Asterisks form italic text*, even in the middle of word: like*this*text!

 ***The parser should allow for mixed bold and italic styling.***

-Block quotes:
-> Life is nasty, brutish, and short.

-Multiple paragraph block quotes:
+---

+## Quotes

 > Non ridere, non lugere, neque detestari, sed intelligere.
->
-> Not to laugh, not to lament, not to curse, but to understand.
+*Not to laugh, not to lament, not to curse, but to understand.*

+---

+## Lists
+(todo)

 Ordered lists:
 1. Yamaha Bolt